ElahehMohammadi/Mapty_App/README.md

-# Mapty ️ - Track Your Runs & Rides On Two Wheels 🏃‍♂️
+# Mapty ️ - Track Your Runs & Rides On Two Wheels 🚴‍♀️
-🚴‍♀️(Learning Project!)
+🏃‍♂️(Learning Project!)

 Calling all fitness enthusiasts and map adventurers!
 **Mapty** is your soon-to-be ride-or-die app for visualizing those epic cycling  and running  adventures.